HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 which shows faster performance [[Analytics Vidhya]][Which algorithm takes the crown: Light GBM vs XGBOOST?], [[Harry Moreno]][Gradient Boosting Decision trees: XGBoost vs LightGBM (and catboost)], [[Aman Cyberia]][Good summary of XGBoost vs CatBoost vs LightGBM], [[Sai Nikhilesh Kasturi]][XGBOOST vs LightGBM: Which algorithm wins the race !!!], [[Alvira Swalin]][CatBoost vs. Light GBM vs. XGBoost], [[Jason Brownlee]][Gradient Boosting with Scikit-Learn, XGBoost, LightGBM, and CatBoost], [[Github]][Github: LGBM].
 Leaf-wise algorithms tend to achieve lower loss than level-wise algorithms.
 However, Leaf-wise may cause over-fitting when the data size is small, so LightGBM includes the max_depth parameter to limit tree depth.

 Another good introduction blogs are given by [[Andrich van Wyk]][An Overview of LightGBM] and [[Neptune.ai]][Understanding LightGBM Parameters (and How to Tune Them)].
 The model API can be found [here](https://lightgbm.readthedocs.io/en/latest/Python-Intro.html) as well as [the model hyperparameter list](https://lightgbm.readthedocs.io/en/latest/Parameters.html).
 How to avoid overfitting in LGBM?
-The guide page and [[Andrich van Wyk] An Overview of LightGBM] show how to [tune hyperparameter](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html).
+The guide page and [[Andrich van Wyk]][An Overview of LightGBM] show how to [tune hyperparameter](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html).
 The summary includes:

+1. `num_leaves`: This is the main parameter to control the complexity of the tree model.
+Theoretically, we can set `num_leaves = 2^(max_depth)` to obtain the same number of leaves as depth-wise tree.
+However, this simple conversion is not good in practice.
+The reason is that a leaf-wise tree is typically much deeper than a depth-wise tree for a fixed number of leaves.
+Unconstrained depth can induce over-fitting.
+Thus, when trying to tune the num_leaves, we should let it be **smaller than** `2^(max_depth)`.
+For example, when the max_depth=7 the depth-wise tree can get good accuracy, but setting num_leaves to 127 may cause over-fitting, and setting it to 70 or 80 may get better accuracy than depth-wise.
+2. `min_data_in_leaf`: This is a very important parameter to prevent over-fitting in a leaf-wise tree.
+Its optimal value depends on the number of training samples and num_leaves.
+Setting it to a `large` value can avoid growing too deep a tree, but may cause under-fitting.
+In practice, setting it to hundreds or thousands is enough for a large dataset.
+3. `max_depth`: You also can use max_depth to limit the tree depth explicitly.

-1. `max_bin`: the maximum numbers bins that feature values are bucketed in.
+4. `max_bin`: the maximum numbers bins that feature values are bucketed in.
 A `smaller` max_bin reduces overfitting.
-2. `min_child_weight`: the minimum sum hessian for a leaf.
+5. `min_child_weight`: the minimum sum hessian for a leaf.
 In conjuction with min_child_samples, `larger` values reduce overfitting.
-3. `bagging_fraction` and `bagging_freq`: enables bagging (subsampling) of the training data.
+6. `bagging_fraction` and `bagging_freq`: enables bagging (subsampling) of the training data.
 Both values need to be set for bagging to be used.
 The frequency controls how often (iteration) bagging is used. `Smaller` fractions and frequencies reduce overfitting.
-4. `feature_fraction`: controls the subsampling of features used for training (as opposed to subsampling the actual training data in the case of bagging). `Smaller fractions` reduce overfitting.
+7. `feature_fraction`: controls the subsampling of features used for training (as opposed to subsampling the actual training data in the case of bagging). `Smaller fractions` reduce overfitting.
-5. `lambda_l1` (`reg_aplha`) and `lambda_L2` (`reg_lambda`): controls L1 and L2 regularization.
+8. `lambda_l1` (`reg_aplha`) and `lambda_L2` (`reg_lambda`): controls L1 and L2 regularization.

+#### Use Early Stopping

+If early stopping is enabled and the model’s accuracy fails to improve for some number of consecutive rounds, LightGBM stops the training process.
+That “number of consecutive rounds” is controlled by the parameter `early_stopping_rounds`.
+See [here](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html#use-early-stopping).

 ## E. Comparison LighGBM vs XGboost